 How To Measure Flour

-I always thought dipping the measuring cup directly into the flour sack was an accurate means of measurement.
+For years I thought dipping the measuring cup directly into the flour sack was an accurate means of measurement.
 However, when I started to teach myself how to bake – I realized this method can be pretty inaccurate.

 I decided to conduct a little kitchen experiment and measure a cup of all-purpose flour two ways.

 Here were the results:

 - Scooping a measuring cup into the flour and leveling: 6 oz in weight